penknife-dev/cloud-at-scale/README.md

 npm run build
 ```

-# If you are editing the files
+## If you are editing the files

 To update or create a new page, see the 'pages' folder.
+Styles are written in the same file as the page / component.

-Every page is made up from a default page template, contating individual page parts which can be found under
+Every page is made up from a default page template, contating individual page parts which can be found under:
-`/components/PageComponents'`
+`/components/PageComponents`